SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/index.rst

 Friends-Of-Friends (FOF) Halo Finder
 ====================================

-This section desrcibes the Friends-Of-Friends group finder and related parameters
+This section describes the Friends-Of-Friends group finder and related parameters

 .. toctree::